rumysac/FaceMaskDetection/README.md

 Therefore, this system can be used in real-time applications that require face mask detection for security purposes due to the Covid-19 outbreak.

 # 📔 Dataset
-The dataset used can be downloaded [here](https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset) This dataset consists of 3835 images belonging to two classes:
+The dataset used can be downloaded [here](https://www.kaggle.com/ashishjangra27/face-mask-12k-images-dataset).
-* with_mask: 1916 images
-* without_mask: 1919 images
+This dataset is used for Face Mask Detection Classification with images.
+The dataset consists of almost 12K images which are almost 328.92MB in size.

 # 🔐 Prerequisites
 All the dependencies and required libraries are included in the file [requirements.txt](https://github.com/rumysac/FaceMaskDetection/blob/main/requirements.txt)